 Setting aside the issue of gender roles for the moment, Paul clearly states that marriage and children are good things for young women to do.

-Clearly there is a difference in context.
+Clearly there is a different context.
 This proves the need to rightly divide prophecy from mystery information.
-During this dispensation of grace God is not pouring out his ‘great tribulation’.
-Neither is it a woeful thing to have children today.
+During this dispensation of God’s grace revealed to Paul (Eph 3:1-2), we are not living in the prophetic time of tribulation.
+God’s wrath is not the word, but God’s grace and peace offered to the world through Christ.

-This means that Matthew 24 is not written about us.
-Instead it is more likely written about Israel going into the great tribulation as prophesied about since the world began.
+Christ will return to the earth, and that after he returns in the air for his church, but Matthew 24 is not written about us.
+Instead it is written about Israel going into the time of great tribulation.

-You are living in a time that has been ‘kept secret since the world began’ (Romans 16:25).
-This is a fundamental difference in the way you study the scripture and will change the way you view the Lord’s instructions.
+We are living in a time that was not prophesied, it is a time of mystery ‘kept secret since the world began’ (Romans 16:25).
+Separating prophecy from mystery will change the way you view the Lord’s instructions … and possibly the size of your family.